gerard-sog/arma3-macvsog-columbia-scripts/mods/signal_mirror/README_signal_mirror.md

 # Signal Mirror

-Signal Mirror allows ground personnel equipped with a signal mirror to attract the attention of nearby aircraft.
+Signal Mirror adds a **Signal Mirror** item to the **Binoculars** section of the Arsenal.

+Ground personnel equipped with a signal mirror can attract the attention of nearby aircraft by aiming at them.
 When a player on foot uses the signal mirror and looks at a flying aircraft, the aircraft crew sees a flashing glint at the player's location.

 ```text
 Player                             Helicopter